duckdb/duckdb-web/docs/extensions/tpcds.md

 The `tpcds` extension implements the data generator and queries for the [TPC-DS benchmark](https://www.tpc.org/tpcds/).

-## Loading the Extension
+## Installing and Loading

-In order to use the `tpcds` extension it must first be installed and loaded.
-This can be done using the following commands:
+The `tpcds` extension is shipped in the default DuckDB build and is loaded automatically when used.
+If you would like to install and load it manually, run:

 ```sql
 INSTALL tpcds;